 Upon the withdrawal of NuStar Energy's general partner under any circumstances, other than as a result of a transfer of all or a part of its general partner interest in NuStar Energy, the holders of a unit majority may select a successor to that withdrawing general partner.
 If a successor is not elected, or is elected but an opinion of counsel regarding limited liability and tax matters cannot be obtained, NuStar Energy will be dissolved, wound up and liquidated, unless within 180 days after that withdrawal, the holders of a unit majority agree in writing to continue the business of NuStar Energy and to appoint a successor general partner.
-Please read "- Termination and Dissolution."
+Please read "-Termination and Dissolution."

 If NuStar Energy's general partner withdraws under circumstances where such withdrawal does not violate the partnership agreement, and a successor general partner is elected under the terms of the partnership agreement, the departing general partner will have the option to require the successor general partner to purchase its general partner interests for cash.
-If NuStar Energy's general partner withdraws under circumstances where such withdrawal does violate the partnership agreement, and a successor general partner withdraws under circumstances where such withdrawal does violate the partnership agreement, and a successor general partner will have the option to purchase the general partner interests of the departing general partner.
+If NuStar Energy's general partner withdraws under circumstances where such withdrawal does violate the partnership agreement, and a successor general partner is elected, the successor general partner will have the option to purchase the general partner interests of the departing general partner.
 If such general partner interests are not purchased by the successor general partner, they will be converted into common units.